The Fallen Angel!

 Veronica's act of charity is commemorated in the fourteen Stations of the Cross.

-The Feast of St. Veronica, who is the patron saint of laundry workers and photographers, is celebrated on July 12th.
+The feast of St Veronica, who happens to be the patron saint of laundry workers and photographers, is celebrated on July 12th.

 Search Walks in Rome: